realA10001986/Time-Circuits-Display/README.md

 >If the previously installed firmware was from CircuitSetup (ie. pre-installed or downloaded from their github), you need to install the sound-pack from this repository afterwards.

-If you are using a fresh ESP32 board, please see [timecircuits-A10001986.ino](https://github.com/realA10001986/Time-Circuits-Display/blob/main/timecircuits-A10001986/timecircuits-A10001986.ino) for detailed build and upload information.
+If you are using a fresh ESP32 board, please see [timecircuits-A10001986.ino](https://github.com/realA10001986/Time-Circuits-Display/blob/main/timecircuits-A10001986/timecircuits-A10001986.ino) for detailed build and upload information, or, if you don't want to deal with source code, compilers and all that nerd stuff, go [here](https://install.out-a-ti.me) and follow the instructions.

 ### Audio data installation